 The user has gathered all necessary information and documents required for the application, such as academic transcripts, personal statements, test scores, and letters of recommendation.

-Admins
+Success Guarantee (or Post-conditions):

+The Admins verifies the student's information.

 The user has accessed the "Apply for admission" feature within the system, either through their personalized dashboard or by navigating to the appropriate page within the system.

+The student's information is marked as verified in the admission system.

+Main Success Scenario (or Basic Flow):

 The user selects the appropriate program, degree, or course of study for which they wish to apply.

 The system prompts the user to enter their personal and academic information, including their name, contact information, educational background, test scores, and any other relevant information.